 I moved to Austin (from Washington D.C.) to be a singer/songwriter like Townes Van Zandt.
 I studied at UT’s School of Information and taught Audio for the Internet.
 Now I work as Director of Digital Communications for UT’s Division of Diversity and Community Engagement.
 When I’m not working I’m hanging out with my family, I’m riding my bike, making music and taking pictures.

 I learned to sing and play at church and school.
 I started on my dad’s trumpet in middle school and when I got a guitar for my 16th birthday I wrote songs and played at church.
-At NYU I played open mics on Bleeker St. In Austin is was the Cactus Cafe and Ruta Maya.
+At NYU I played open mics on Bleeker St. In Austin it was the Cactus Cafe and Ruta Maya.

-In 2008 I began playing a new kind of gig, bringing my reggae folk to idyllic outdoor settings, preferably by the water, at sunset.
+In 2008 I began playing a new kind of gig, bringing my folk music to idyllic outdoor settings, preferably by the water, at sunset.
 I hope to make my shows synonymous with great outdoor settings, fun, relaxation and meditation.

-I love to share my enthusiasm and vision for how cheap, ubiquitous, web-based tools can empower artists, educators, and non-profits to take control of their trajectory and connect to their community.
-I help people build identities for the networked world.
+I love to share my enthusiasm and vision for how cheap, ubiquitous, web-based tools can empower artists, educators, and non-profits to connect with their community.
+I help people develop a strong web presence built on an architecture of engagement.
+I help organizations build identities for the networked world.